cjdbarlow/bedside-notebook/anaesthesia/obs/terms.md

 * Extremely low birth weight (ELBW)
 Weight < 1000g.

+##Kleihauer-Betke Test
+Quantitative assessment of volume of foetomaternal haemorrhage, used both to diagnose the presence of foetal-maternal blood transfer and determine the dose of anti-D required in an Rh- mother.
+The Kleihauer test:
+* Measures foetal hameoglobin
+* Has poor sensitivity and reproducibility
+* Tends to overestimate haemorrhage
+* Cannot identify the source foetal haemoglobin
+Most inaccurate during 2<sup>nd</sup> trimester when maternal HbF is high

 ##Last Menstrual Perioid - LMP
 Time of last menstrual period, used as a surrogate marker for when conception occured; usually 14 days after LMP.